raychenon/gray-sky-weather/README.md

 ## ☀️ About
 Gray Sky Weather is the app to compare the closest locations weather on the same timeline.
+Talking about the weather can be used as an ice-breaker with a stranger or in difficult situations (ex: a job interview).

 At first, this project is part of the interview process at [Shadow](https://shadow.tech) and the initial inspirations come from [Sunly](https://github.com/carayolthomas/Sunly-Objc)

 The name Gray Sky is after [Dark Sky got bought by Apple](https://blog.darksky.net/).